 So how does the HyperX Cloud Alpha S sound?

-This is one of the most unique features we’ve seen in a while, and it’s certainly useful, but once you get over the novelty factor it starts to bug you how there’s no way to adjust the other frequencies.
-At which point you start to wonder whether the plain old ability to tinker with the EQ would’ve been preferable to this cool new feature.
+This is one of the most unique features we’ve seen in a while, and it’s certainly useful.
+However, once you get over the novelty factor, it starts to bug you how there’s no way to adjust the other frequencies, at which point you start to wonder whether the plain old ability to tinker with the EQ would’ve been preferable to this cool new feature.

 Ultimately, the Cloud Alpha S headset by HyperX is very hit-or-miss.

 It builds upon the excellent foundation of the previous Cloud Alpha, so there’s no way we can call it a bad headset, but the features it adds don’t feel very worthwhile.

 The virtual surround sound is unimpressive and a downright downgrade from the regular stereo mode.
 The microphone sounds better when you aren’t using the mixer amp, which arguably makes up for the whole $30 difference between the two headsets, plus the cables are just way too long.